tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

 execution starts.
 In addition, programs have definite end points, so that when execution reaches that point, the execution of the program terminates.
 So, in short, execution of a program runs from a definite beginning point through to a definite end point.
 This is not so with LPC objects.

-With muds, LPC objects are simply distinct parts of the C program which is running the game (the driver).
+With muds, LPC objects are simply distinct parts of the C program which is running the game (the *driver*).
 In other words, execution of the mud program begins and ends in the driver.
 But the driver in fact does very little in the way of creating the world you know when you play a mud.
-Instead, the driver relies heavily on the code created in LPC, executing lines of the objects in the mud as needed.
+Instead, the driver relies heavily on the code created in LPC, executing lines of the objects in the MUD as needed.
 LPC objects thus have no place that is necessarily the beginning point, nor do they have a definite ending point.